-How to Improve Your LinkedIn Profile for 2023
+How to Improve Your LinkedIn Profile for 2024

 LinkedIn Profile Picture

 Your profile picture is the first thing people will see when it comes to your profile.
-It's your introduction to your professional brand, so a lot of first impressions will be based on it.
+It's your introduction to your professional brand, so many first impressions will be based on it.
 You want to ensure that your picture is clear and faithful, meaning it should be recent, and it should show how you currently look.
 Wear professional attire (whatever "professional" means in your field of work), and make sure your face takes up at least 60% of the picture.
 The pixel size for your LinkedIn profile photo is between 400 (w) x 400 (h) pixels and 7680 (w) x 4320 (h) pixels.
 The recommendation is to add a photo that won't require much cropping.
 LinkedIn specifies the file type to be PNG or JPG.

 Background Photo

 Your background photo is one of the most critical parts of the first impression you leave on whoever visits your profile after your profile picture.
-Just as with your profile picture, you want your background picture to be clear and stand out.
+As with your profile picture, you want your background picture to be clear and stand out.
 However, you want to avoid redundancy between your profile picture and your background picture - each image serves its function, and you would be wasting potential by having both of them cover the same thing.
 Avoid having just another neutral picture of yourself as your background.
-If you want to feature in your background picture, make sure you choose an image that displays you doing something relevant to your work or your brand (attending an event, receiving an award, or just working hard in the office are good examples).
+If you want to feature in your background picture, choose an image that displays you doing something relevant to your work or brand (attending an event, receiving an award, or just working hard in the office are good examples).

-You can also have your background photo be a way to add flavor to your profile.
+You can also have your background photo add flavor to your profile.
 Say, for example, you are the creator of a meditation app for mobile.
 On your personal LinkedIn profile, you could have a peaceful, calming landscape photo, matching your LinkedIn profile's tone with that of the service you are providing.
 Background photos are the perfect opportunity to complement neutral elements of your LinkedIn profile (profile picture, CV, description, etc.) with more personal and colorful details.

-Make sure to follow the LinkedIn background image requirements, formatted as JPG, PNG, or GIF with an ideal size of 1584 x 386 pixels.
+Follow the LinkedIn background image requirements, formatted as JPG, PNG, or GIF with an ideal size of 1584 x 386 pixels.

 "Both your LinkedIn Profile Picture and your Background Photo should paint the picture of how you look in your work environment, working with or for your viewers."